Thomas-Lazenby/CompositeDictionary.NET/README.md

 schoolResults.Merge(anotherDictionary);
 ```
 The Merge function combines the contents of anotherDictionary into schoolResults.
 If there are any overlapping keys, the values from anotherDictionary will overwrite those in schoolResults.

-## Contribution

-Contributions are welcomed!
-Please see CONTRIBUTING.md for details on how to contribute, coding standards, and the process for submitting pull requests to us.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.